greggman/MoPho-V/FAQ.md

 ## Why is my mouse movement messed up when I rotate the app?

 First off let's be clear, there are 2 kinds of rotation.

-(1) the rotation of individual images and videos.
+1. the rotation of individual images and videos.
 When a video or image is being viewed pressing the rotate key or button rotates that image.

-The 2nd type of rotation rotates the entire app.
+2. the type of rotation that rotates the entire app.
 If you're viewing a grid of images pressing the rotate key or button rotates the entire app.
 At that point it's assumed you rotated your laptop or monitor to match.